Recycled Crushed Aggregate

 In contrast, some other countries use up to 90% recycled aggregate.

-The Ontario Provincial Standard Specifications (jointly administered by the Ontario Ministry of Transportation and the Municipal Engineers Association) set the standards for road construction and materials in the province.
+The Ontario Provincial Standard Specifications (jointly administered by the Ontario Ministry of Transportation and the Municipal Engineers Association) sets the standards for road construction and materials in the province.
 Despite Ontario’s provincial standards, municipalities have discretion in the implementation of these standards and in their local policies.
 As a result, practices can vary widely by municipality, even in an economically significant region as the Greater Toronto Area, with many choosing to prohibit or severely limit the use of recycled aggregate in road construction and other public works.

 They may not be familiar with the facts about recycled aggregate or lack experience.
 As long as the recycled asphalt and concrete conform to OPSS1010, municipalities can be confident that these materials will meet all performance requirements and quality expectations.
 As responsible owners, they should also do their own quality assurance testing to confirm quality.